innot/PET-Digital-Simulation/README.md

 But as I have always been curious about how dynamic RAM works, especially the refresh part, I decided to simulate the memory part to see how it works.

 Once that was running in the simulator I was intrigued by the video circuit.
-Having started in computing with the VIC20, I have been fascinated by how video was generated with just logic chips before the advent of dedicated video chips.
+Having started with computing in the era of video control chips (VIC20 to be precise), I have been fascinated by how video was generated with just logic chips without any specialized ICs.

 After the video circuit was working and generating a valid image the decision was made to just implement the whole system and see if it could boot.